vvorobjov/nrp-documentation/src/nrp/quickStartGuide.rst

 searching the **object library**, which is located at the top of the toolbar in the simulation view and denoted by a green “mountain” icon.

-The following steps, illustrated in Figure 4,describe the procedure:
+The following steps, illustrated in :ref:`Figure 4<qsg-fig4>`, describe the procedure:

 a.
 Click on the “Object library” in the menu bar.
 This will open the object library in a new tab next to the environment rendering.